 Star International School Al Twar is one of originally three schools built and operated by Eta Star Construction.
 Its sister school in Mirdif is still part of the same group, whilst the third school, located in Umm Suqeim was taken over by Al Najah Education in 2013.

 Star International School (SIS) is one of the smallest UK curriculum schools offering a Foundation to Year 11 programme.
 However, according to the school's Principal, it is in the process of acquiring a building for Secondary students with the intention of expanding its offering to Key Stage 5 (A Level).
-A date for opening has not yet been provided.
+A date for the building opening has not yet been provided.
+However, in February 2021, the school announced that it would be offering AS and BTEC programmes from September 2021, followed by A Levels in 2022.

 The school has a low teacher to student ratio of 1:11 which, in theory, should allow good one to one attention, with 52 full-time, mainly British, teachers (as of 2019/20), including the Principal and senior leaders, and an additional 22 teaching assistants.
 The Principal has been at the school since 2007, providing continuity throughout the past 10 plus years.